OtavioHenrique/otaviovaladares.com/_posts/2018-12-27-types-of-storage-on-aws-s3.md

 ### S3 Glacier

-Glacier is designed to data archive, if you have some data that you think you'll never need again and if needed you can wait for almost 5 hours of recovery process, go ahead and use Glacier, the price of the storage is the cheaper of the S3 classes.
+Glacier is designed to data archive if you have some data that you think you'll never need again and if needed you can wait for almost 5 hours of the recovery process, go ahead and use Glacier, the price of the storage is the cheaper of the S3 classes.
 Example of things to store on S3 Glacier: Old logs that you can't delete, old database dumps or your wedding pictures(just kidding but is a great idea).

-One common action when working with Glacier is to setup a lifecycle policy to archive on Glacier data from S3 Standard bucket after `n` time, for example 360 days, this is a amazing feature and provides a nice power to you.
+One common action when working with Glacier is to setup a lifecycle policy to archive on Glacier data from S3 Standard bucket after `n` time, for example, 360 days, this is an amazing feature and provides a nice power to you.

 #### Key Features

 - Designed for durability of 99.999999999% of objects across multiple Availability Zones
 - Data is resilient in the event of one entire Availability Zone destruction
 - Supports SSL for data in transit and encryption of data at rest
-- Low-cost design is ideal for long-term archive
+- The low-cost design is ideal for long-term archive
 - Configurable retrieval times, from minutes to hours
-- S3 PUT API for direct uploads to S3 Glacier, and S3 Lifecycle management for automatic migration of objects
+- S3 PUT API for direct uploads to S3 Glacier and S3 Lifecycle management for automatic migration of objects

 #### Pricing

-Amazon S3 Glacier has a extremely low cost of storage, cheaper than all other services that we studied.
+Amazon S3 Glacier has an extremely low cost of storage, cheaper than all other services that we studied.

 | Storage | Price |
 |-------------|---------------|